jameslawson/new-machine/README.md

 ### Verify Installation

-Verify that we are using Homebrew git, and not the macOS vim:
+Verify that we are using Homebrew git, and not the macOS git:
 1. Check the path is correct:

     ```bash